 Do I need to see a Border Force Officer when I arrive in the UK?

-International students from the EU/EEA, Australia, Canada, Japan, New Zealand, Singapore, Switzterland, South Korea and the United States of America, who are travelling to the UK on a Student route visa, can use the eGates when arriving in the UK.
+International students from the EU/EEA, Australia, Canada, Japan, New Zealand, Singapore, Switzterland, South Korea and the United States of America who are travelling to the UK on a Student route visa can use the eGates when arriving in the UK.
 However, you will need evidence of your arrival in the UK so it is preferable if you see a Border Force Officer to have your entry vignette stamped.

 If you choose to use the eGates on arrival, you must retain evidence of your entry to the UK, as you will not receive a stamp in your passport.
-Evidence may include a boarding card, ticket or booking confirmation for travel to the UK within the last six months.
+Evidence may include a boarding pass, ticket or booking confirmation for travel to the UK within the last six months.
 Any other documentary evidence which establishes your date of arrival in the UK is also acceptable.
 A photocopy, photograph, screenshot or scanned copy of the evidence that includes your name and/or passport number is acceptable.

 Citizens of all other countries must go through passport control in order to see a Border Force Officer and receive a stamp in your passport.